ePages-de/epages-devportal/_posts/2019/2019-12-12-how-to-enhance-an-application-using-firebase-auth-and-firebase-functions.md

 The document does not need any properties yet.

 We'll now use the newly created collection `users` to save our tokens after the user logged in.
-First, we have to add the Firestore API to the `public/index.html`:
+First we have to add the Firestore API to the `public/index.html`:

 ```html
   <script defer src="/__/firebase/7.2.0/firebase-firestore.js"></script>
 ```

-Next, we can use the API from our existing script after we `fetch` the access data via the API.
+Next we can use the API from our existing script after we `fetch` the access data via the API.
 Add this snippet to the end of the `registerBeyond` method we introduced in the last blog post.

 ```javascript